wbamberg/idl-reference/docs/nsICaptivePortalDetector.md

 Notify prepare phase is finished, routing and dns must be ready for sending
 out XMLHttpRequest. this is callback for CaptivePortalDetector API user.
-@param ifname The name of network interface, must be unique.

 #### Parameters ####